parcel-bundler/awesome-parcel/readme.md

 - [SW Precache](https://github.com/cyyyu/parcel-plugin-sw-precache) Plugin to generate a service worker file that will precache resources so they work offline.
 (PWA)
 - [react-native-web](https://github.com/dalcib/parcel-plugin-react-native-web) - Plugin that enables [react-native-web](https://github.com/necolas/react-native-web) support.
 - [web-extension](https://github.com/kevincharm/parcel-plugin-web-extension) - Plugin that enables to use a WebExtension `manifest.json` as an entry point.
-- [Static Files Copy](https://github.com/elwin013/parcel-plugin-static-files-copy) - Plugin that copy static files into bundle directory.
+- [Static Files Copy](https://github.com/elwin013/parcel-plugin-static-files-copy) - Plugin that copies static files into bundle directory.
 - [Inliner](https://github.com/shff/parcel-plugin-inliner) - Inlines all your CSS, JS and images in a single HTML file.
 Great for small websites.
 - [PurifyCSS](https://github.com/shff/parcel-plugin-purifycss) - Removes unused selectors from your CSS files using [PurifyCSS](https://github.com/purifycss/purifycss).
-- [Modernizr](https://github.com/hirasso/parcel-plugin-modernizr) – Generates a custom modernizr build
+- [Modernizr](https://github.com/hirasso/parcel-plugin-modernizr) - Generates a custom modernizr build
-- [Manifest](https://github.com/hirasso/parcel-plugin-manifest) – Create a `manifest.json` in the `./dist` folder containing references to the (hashed) asset files.

 ## Integration with other languages, frameworks